MaxwelllzZ/Survivals_MACS30112FP/README.md

 ## Project Goals
 The Survivals group's project aims to investigate the reputational and signaling effects of customer reviews on online platforms, specifically focusing on their impact on Dallas hotel revenues.
-Our group aim to explore whether customer ratings can affect a hotel's revenues.
-We are also interested in how do online customer ratings influence Texas hotel revenues through signal or reputation channels, and how big are their magnitudes?
+We would explore whether customer ratings can affect a hotel's revenues.
+Also, we are interested in how do online customer ratings influence Texas hotel revenues through signal or reputation channels, and how big are their magnitudes.

 ## Data Sources